The Fine Art of Disinheriting an Heir: Effective Legal Tactics

 Sorry, disinheriting a child is not that simple.
 Here in California, it’s not completely easy to create a living trust or Will that says to a child or a spouse, “I’m not giving you any of my property.”

 In theory, you do have a right to leave your assets where and how you wish.
 You could, for example, leave all your money to charity and nothing to your children.
-But you have to do it properly.
+But you have to do it pr.
 You need a qualified lawyer to help you disinherit someone and designate a new beneficiary correctly – and it’s an area of law where you want to hire a dedicated specialist, not a general practitioner.

 Here at CunninghamLegal, we work with families to design Estate Plans that will withstand scrutiny and, if necessary, hold up under legal challenges.
 Meanwhile, let’s look at the fine art of disinheriting an heir.Vital factors to consider in disinheriting a child